Heath Town: Grand Station / Wolverhampton Low Level Railway Station

 Grand Station is a Grade II listed building used as a venue for Weddings, Banquets & Conferences. but was originally the Wolverhampton Low Level Station.
 The station opened 1854 and closed in 1981 but the buildings were listed in 1986.

 Almshouses

 A terrace of six, grade II listed, 19th century almshouses is located in the graveyard of Holy Trinity Church.
 They were built in 1850 by the benevolent industrialist Henry Rogers.
 After a period of dereliction, the houses were restored in 1996 to one bedroom houses for elderly people.

 Victoria Hall

 Victoria Hall is a block of student accommodation with four tower blocks in the Springfield area of Heath Town.
-The tallest block is 25 stories and is the tallest modular building in Europe.
+The tallest block is 25 stories and when built in 2009 was the tallest modular building in Europe.

 Housing

 The area is mainly residential fronting on Wednesfield Road and in the centre of the estate itself.
 One of the last estates of tower blocks to be built in the area, it incorporated a number of features – a district heating scheme and deck level access.
 The estate's tower blocks were for a long time the city's tallest residential structures and are visible landmarks from some distance.
 The blocks of flats are divided by grassed areas, the largest of which is in the south-central part of the development and designed for recreational use.
 The estate includes a variety of other housing types—including two-storey houses and low-rise maisonettes.
 Green space has been incorporated into the areas between blocks of flats and mature trees are visible along the southern edge of the estate.

 There is an extensive housing development off the Wednesfield Road on the former site of the Chubb Works which was part of the new century's Wolverhampton regeneration plan.

 The 2011 census shows housing types as: